700zx1/Squeak/WORK_PLAN.md

 ---

 ## Implementation Steps
-1. Integrate a file picker into the Home Screen UI.
+#1.
+Integrate a file picker into the Home Screen UI.
-2. Connect file selection to `ParsingService` for content extraction.
+#2.
+Connect file selection to `ParsingService` for content extraction.
-3. Display parsed content in the main view.
+#3.
+Display parsed content in the main view.
-4. Enable TTS for all displayed content.
+#4.
+Enable TTS for all displayed content.
-5. Improve error handling and user feedback.
+#5.
+Improve error handling and user feedback.
-6. Polish UI and add extra features as needed.
+#6.
+Polish UI and add extra features as needed.

+## Implemenation Steps continued.
+1. previous steps 1-6 complete.
+Now, build out settings page with needed settings including: TTS voices, quality, speed, other useful options.
+Light dark mode toggle.
+2. add TTS text highlighting to the main screen as text is read aloud.
+3. change all references in code of "squeak_new" to "squeak" and adapt as needed to output a working code state.
+Please consider the app to be named, "Squeak" officially.
+4. update readme.md to current state.
+Create new logo.
+Build out how to install apk from releases page on GitHub.
+Update features and usage section.
+Be sure to note what languages and file types are supported.
 ---

-_Last updated: 2025-04-26_
+_Last updated: 2025-04-27